Do you want to create an online store? Are you confused about whether to use BigCommerce or WooCommerce?

 WooCommerce platform has a bit of a learning curve in comparison to BigCommerce.
 Hence, BigCommerce is the easier of the two platforms in comparison.

 Cost Comparison: BigCommerce vs WooCommerce

 Another critical factor you need to consider while choosing your eCommerce platform is the cost of starting and maintaining your store.
 Let’s compare the cost differences between WooCommerce and BigCommerce.

 What Is the True Cost of Using BigCommerce?

-BigCommerce is a subscription-based eCommerce platform which comes with different pricing plans.
-There are mainly four pricing plans; 3 Essential plans for small businesses and Enterprise plan for large agencies.
+BigCommerce is a subscription-based eCommerce platform that comes with different pricing plans.
+There are mainly four pricing plans: 3 Essential plans for small businesses and 1 Enterprise plan for large agencies.

 The most basic plan is ‘Standard’, which is available for $29.95 per month.
 This price offers everything you need to launch your online store with a BigCommerce subdomain.

 If you want to use a custom domain name, then you need to buy a domain name.
 You can buy a domain name directly from BigCommerce for around $12 per year or from any domain registrar.